tasmota/docs/docs/RF-Transceiver.md

 - GPIOx to `RFrecv (106)`

-On a captured code RF receiver sends a `tele/%topic%/RESULT` JSON reponse visible in console:
+On a captured code RF receiver sends a `tele/%topic%/RESULT` JSON response visible in console:

 ```json
 {